Pilgrim House

 Board of Directors

-• Chair-Elect: Assists the Chair and preside in the absence of the Chair; Appoints and chairs the Nominating committee to select candidates for next year’s officers; Automatically becomes Chair after one year and Past-Chair the year after that.
-This is a 3-year commitment.
+• Chair-Elect: Assists the Chair and presides in the absence of the Chair; Appoints and leads the nominating taskforce to recruit candidates for the following year’s officers and committee chairs.

 Standing Committees